d-mcgrath/MetaPathPredict/README.md

 ```

 Note: MetaPathPredict is now installed in the `MetaPathPredict` conda environment.
 Activate the conda environment prior to any use of MetaPathPredict.

-### XetHub install:
-Follow the instructions from the MetaPathPredict [XetHub](https://xethub.com/dgellermcgrath/MetaPathPredict) repository.

 ### pip install:
 [not available yet]